s0stratos/ranatica/ranatica/README.md

 of linguistic description that is quite abstract and need to be addressed consciously or not by learners.

+A sentence like "Hey why wouldn't you do this?" can thus be taken as teaching us aspects of many different constructions of English.

+- The construction "utterances introduced by Hey".
+- The construction "interrogative sentences"
+- The construction "negative sentence"
+- The construction "negative questioning utterance"
+- The construction "why questions"
+- The construction "sentence with would modal verb" ...

+Some of those constructions could be reduced to discussing the use of specific words (would, hey) or grammatical features while cannot be discussed at a lower level (use of negative questions)

 ## GRAMMAR AND USAGE